richorama/richorama.github.io/_posts/2021-08-09-azure-blob-index-tags.md

 * Maximum to 10 tags per blob.
 * Maximum of 768 bytes per tag.
-* Maximum of 5k results per page.
+* Maximum of 5000 results per page when querying.
 * Tags have eventual-consistency (other blob operations have immediate consistency).
-* Tags are exposed in the Portal, including searching for blobs.
+* Tags are exposed in the Portal, including the ability to search for blobs.
 * All blob types are supports (page, block and append).
 * By default searches span all containers in the storage account.
 * Tags are case-sensitive.